 Recent data indicates that newcomers to the province are arriving from East and Southeast Asia, the Middle East, Eastern Europe, and Latin, Central, and South American regions.
 The visual landscape of St. John’s is obviously changing, as more and more racialized minorities take up residency, pursue undergraduate and particularly graduate studies at Memorial University, and occupy positions in the workforce.
 International talent, supported by government and post-secondary immigration and recruitment efforts, has been welcomed, largely benefitting the provincial labour force, economy and increasing cultural diversity within communities – including the arts sectors.

 BANL cannot draft an EDI framework without acknowledging the province as the ancestral homelands Mi’kmaq, Beothuk, Inuit and Innu.
 The 2015 report of the Truth and Reconciliation Commission (TRC) identified 94 Calls to Action.
-These calls have in turn generated many activities aimed at honouring the findings of the TRC, but at 2019 also reveals “dreadful progress” has been made4.
-To be fair, the former chair of the TRC, Senator Murray Sinclair, did acknowledge it would take generations to make the changes in Canadian society called for in the report, but it is worth noting, in the context of BANL, these two calls directed at the arts and business communities respectively:
+These calls have in turn generated many activities aimed at honouring the findings of the TRC, but in 2019 also reveals “dreadful progress” has been made.
+The former chair of the TRC, Senator Murray Sinclair, did acknowledge it would take generations to make the changes in Canadian society called for in the report.
+It is worth noting, in the context of BANL, these two calls directed at the arts and business communities respectively:

 63. We call upon the Canada Council for the Arts to establish, as a funding priority, a strategy for Indigenous and non-Indigenous artists to undertake collaborative projects and produce works that contribute to the reconciliation process.

 92. Ensure that Aboriginal peoples have equitable access to jobs, training, and education opportunities in the corporate sector, and that Aboriginal communities gain long-term sustainable benefits from economic development projects.